| MRV Products

 infrastructure.
 It also provides for a low-hassle upgrade to Gigabit

 Ethernet from an existing FDDI backbone.
-The GMX technology also

 works at 100Mbps, extending to distances of up to 8km over Multimode